twizzler-operating-system/rfcs/text/0000-twizzler-monitor.md

 - Key management...
 - Can we return things using the stack in the shadow stack setup?
 - Should the runtime be async by default?
+- What does it look like to write a command line interface nando?
+Should it be a `#[cli_interface]` macro that we can use to auto-gen a CliCall struct that contains type info, etc?

 # Future possibilities
 [future-possibilities]: #future-possibilities